 Even though I love homemade face mists, I love high quality storebought products too.
 My favourite is Caudalie’s Grape Water, which is the most soothing face mist I’ve ever used.
 It’s 100% organic and contains only 3 ingredients: grape water, grape juice, and nitrogen.
 The airless dispenser means it needs no preservative, making it ideal for those with very sensitive skin.
 It works like magic for helping to soothe redness and irritation.

 If you end up trying my recipe, I’d love to hear how it goes.
-And if you’ve tried any other natural body mist recipes, I’d love to hear about those too!
+And if you’ve tried any other natural setting spray recipes, I’d love to hear about those too!